-On behalf of the League of Minnesota Cities (LMC) and Coalition of Greater Minnesota Cities (CGMC), we are writing share our thoughts on the DE1 amendment to HF 4554.
-While we support many elements of the amendment, there are other components that we find problematic.
+On behalf of the League of Minnesota Cities (LMC) and Coalition of Greater Minnesota Cities (CGMC), we are writing to share our thoughts on HF 28.
+This letter reiterates the support and concerns we voiced during the regulator legislative session.

 Ensuring that Minnesotans' drinking water is safe and protecting Minnesota's rivers and lakes through our wastewater and stormwater systems are among the most important functions of our cities.
-There are multiple provisions in HF 4554 that would help our cities perform that work better.
+There are multiple provisions in HF 28 that would help our cities perform that work better.
 However, we are concerned that funding the establishment of water quality standards for perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) is premature and diverts needed resources away from solutions that could better address the health problems associated with PFOA and PFOS chemicals right now.

 We support the reestablishment of the Advisory Council on Water Supply Systems and Wastewater Treatment Facilities (Art.
 2, Sec.
-55, at 36.6 - 37.9).
+55, at 37.1 - 38.3).
 Even before the pandemic, our system operators were facing worker shortages and constant changes in treatment technologies.
 The previous advisory council brought together experienced and knowledgeable operators to help ensure that certification requirements reflect the latest technology and the need to bring newer operators into the field.
 Reestablishing the council will help our cities continue to protect Minnesota's waters.
 We ask you to support this provision.

 Over the years, our sewer systems have been experiencing more and more frequent and costly back-ups, breakdowns, and blockages due to wipes being flushed down toilets.
-The DE1 amendment proposes an important step forward by requiring the labeling of wipes that do not meet flushability standards (Art.
+This bill proposes an important step forward by requiring the labeling of wipes that do not meet flushability standards (Art.
 2 Sec.
-64, at 45.1 - 47.14).
+64, at 44.24-46.14).
 We urge you to move this provision forward and work with us in the future to address problems caused by so-called "flushable" wipes.

 The presence of PFOA and PFOS in Minnesota's waters is a serious health concern that must be addressed.
-However, we are concerned that the approach proposed in DE1 (Article 1, Sec.
+However, we are concerned that the approach proposed in HF 28 (Article 1, Sec.
 1, Subd.
-2) does little to address PFOA and PFOS in our waters while simultaneously creating problems for municipalities throughout the state.
+2) does little to address PFOA and PFOS in our waters and would create problems for municipalities throughout the state.